Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

 Steps to take:

-- Leave it on the area for at least an hour before cleaning the area using a vacuum cleaner.
+• Leave it in the area for at least an hour before using a vacuum cleaner.

 Method 4: Cheap Vodka

 This may come as a surprise, but experts recommend keeping a bottle of cheap vodka for cleaning and deodorizing different areas it the home.
 It has the same cleaning properties as vinegar (without the scent).
-One use of vodka is cleaning vomit stain and odor.
+One use of vodka is cleaning vomit stains and odors.

 What you need: